luciancooper/cli-screencast/README.md

 ### `renderScreen(content, options)`

-Render a single terminal frame to svg or png.
+Render a single terminal frame (screenshot) to svg or png, or to a data storage format (json or yaml).

 > #### *Arguments:*